Dulux Quick Dry Satinwood Vs Diamond Satinwood

 Dulux Quick Dry Undercoat Review

-I also used it on some windows that were grey, even though when applying it seemed to have good opacity, it dried back a lot more transparent.
-Then I also noticed on the window sills, where there had been plaster on, even though I had sanded it off and very little trace had remained, the undercoat on that part had severely crazed or peeled away, same happened on bits of filler but not as bad.
-Overall verdict, feels good, looks good, but does not sit well on anything porous.
-It dries with poor opacity with runs.
+I also used it on some grey windows.
+Even though it seemed to have good opacity while applying, it dried back much more transparent.
+On the window sills, where plaster had been, even though I had sanded it off and very little trace remained, the undercoat in those areas severely crazed or peeled away.
+The same thing happened on filler, though not quite as badly.

 Advertisement